 Gulf Coast Package

 Otto will earn a 37.5% working interest by paying 50.0% of the costs of drilling and either setting casing or plugging and abandoning the well plus lease acquisition costs at each of the eight prospects.
-The estimated cost of the commitment to Otto is US$37.5 million.
-US$4 million was paid immediately to cover initial land and other costs.

 Should either the Tarpon or Mustang prospects be successful then Otto has ground floor rights (ie pays only its working interest) to participate in the nearby Damsel and Corsair/Hellcat opportunities.
 These wells are in addition to the eight wells.